0xKD/erlang/week1/README.md

 > % assignment (binding of variable)
 > A = 1.
 1
-> % "forget" all assignments
+> % "forget" all assignments (works only in the shell)
 > f().
 > % quit
 > q().